frkatona/ThermalImageFitter/README.md

 - [x] update the fitting model for max T vs time
   - [ ] exponential seems to fit nicely, but I think to think about the physical implications more and understand both the fit equation and the error propagation
 - [x] remove the "cooling" profile from the main figure
-  - [ ] make their own figure starting from the final "heating" profile
+  - [x] make cooling profiles figures similar to the heating profiles
+- [ ] see if Ben's gaussian combo fit results in less error
 - [ ] polish formatting (font/size, titles, grids, labels, positions, point size, fit equations)

-## misc. notes
+## misc. camera notes

 - screen updates at about 9 Hz